Looking to get the best possible data rates from your T-Mobile 5G Internet Gateway?

 Step 8: Once both sides are fully unlatched, remove both halves of the outer covers by sliding them off and revealing the inner unit.
 As shown below:

-Step 9: Located behind the display screen, there will be a series of white cables connected to the circuit board by small U.Fl connectors for ports labelled M1, M2, D, and M.
+Step 9: Locate the series of white cables behind the display screen, they will be connected to the circuit board by small U.Fl connectors for ports labelled M1, M2, D, and M.

-Be very careful here.
-U.Fl connectors can be quite fragile.
+Be very careful here as U.Fl connectors can be quite fragile.
 Make sure you're very gentle to avoid breaking the connector.

-Step 10: Install the U.FL to SMA-Female pigtail adapters by very carefully aligning and pressing them down into the ports you opened up in step 9.
+Step 12: Install the U.FL to SMA-Female pigtail adapters into the ports you opened up in Step 10.
+Very carefully align and press down on the U.FL connectors to place them into the ports.
 A quiet "click" can often be heard once the connectors are pressed down and fully connected.

 Your T-Mobile 5G Internet Gateway should now be fully re-assembled, with the pigtail adapters protruding from the top.